Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles: Summary and discussion

-Our main findings can be summarized as follows: \begin{itemize} \item[$\bullet$] At fixed host mass, the abundance of subhalos depends on the cosmic web environment of their hosts (Fig.~\ref{fig:shmf}).
-Host halos with $\langle \mvir{} \rangle = \Msun[10^{10}]$ in filaments have as much as three times more massive subhalos than hosts with the same mass in voids.
-At subhalo masses below $0.1 \mvir{}$, the abundance of subhalos in filament halos is only $50\%$ greater than in void halos.
-The size of these differences decreases as the host halo mass is increased. \item[$\bullet$] The measure of the halo {\it granularity}, the mass fraction in subhalos, $f_\textrm{sub}$, shows a sizeable and significant variation with the cosmic web (Fig.~\ref{fig:mass_fraction}).
-Here, typically filament hosts tend to be more granular, while void halos are characterized by a smoother density distribution.
-Generally, lower mass hosts show stronger dependence on the cosmic web. \item[$\bullet$] The absolute difference in velocity functions between different environments is smaller than the difference in mass functions (Fig.~\ref{fig:shvf_1}).
-This is because subhalos with similar masses can have very different \vmax{}. \item[$\bullet$] The relative differences between the velocity functions in various environments are generally smaller than what we observe for mass functions.
-Generally, we start to observe greater than $10\%$ environmental difference in the velocity function above $0.5 \textit{V}_{200}$ for the most massive host bin.
-For lower-mass hosts the differences are seen for a larger range of subhalo $\nu$ values. \item[$\bullet$] Subhalos in filaments are most concentrated, and those in voids are least concentrated (Fig.~\ref{fig:v-R}).
-This is approximately a $10\%$ effect across all host mass bins, although in the $\Msun[10^{12}]$ bin it is largely absent below $\vmax{}=\kms[80]$. \item[$\bullet$] The characteristic density profile also displays a dependence on the parent halo mass by showing a reduction of \rmax{} value as the host halo mass decreases. \end{itemize}
+Our main findings can be summarised as follows: \begin{itemize} \item[$\bullet$] At fixed host mass, the abundance of subhaloes depends on the cosmic web environment of their hosts (Fig.~\ref{fig:shmf}).
+Host haloes with $\langle \mvir{} \rangle = \Msun[10^{10}]$ in walls have as much as two times more massive subhaloes than hosts with the same mass in voids.
+At subhalo masses below \mutrans the abundance of subhaloes in wall haloes is only $25\%$ greater than in void haloes.
+The size of these differences decreases as the host halo mass is increased. \item[$\bullet$] The measure of the halo granularity, the mass fraction in subhaloes, $f_{\text{sub}}$, shows a sizeable variation with the cosmic web (Fig.~\ref{fig:mass_fraction}).
+Here, typically filament hosts tend to be more granular, with 2 to 15\% more mass in subhaloes than void hosts.
+Void hosts, on the other hand, have 5 to 15\% less mass in subhaloes and are characterised by a smoother density distribution.
+Generally, lower mass hosts show a stronger dependence on the cosmic web. \item[$\bullet$] The absolute difference in velocity functions between different environments is smaller than the difference in mass functions (Fig.~\ref{fig:shvf_1}).
+Subhaloes in filaments have 5 to 15\% higher subhalo abundance in the velocity function, while subhaloes in voids have 5 to 25\% lower abundance relative to the cosmic mean.
+This is because subhaloes with similar masses can have very different \vmax{}. \item[$\bullet$] The relative differences between the velocity functions in various environments are generally smaller than what we observe for mass functions.
+Generally, we start to observe greater than $10\%$ environmental difference in the velocity function above $0.5\, {V}_{200}$ for the most massive host bin.
+For lower-mass hosts, the differences are seen for a larger range of subhalo $\nu$ values. \item[$\bullet$] Subhaloes in filaments are most concentrated, and those in voids are least concentrated (Fig.~\ref{fig:v-R}).
+This corresponds to an approximate 5 to 9\% suppression in concentration for void subhaloes relative to filament subhaloes across all host mass bins, although in the \Msun[{10^{12}}] bin it is largely absent below $\vmax{}=\kms[80]$. \item[$\bullet$] The characteristic density profile also displays a dependence on the parent halo mass by showing a reduction of \rmax{} value as the host halo mass decreases. \end{itemize}

 Our results indicate that the abundance and internal properties of subhalo populations depend on the cosmic web environment of their host.
 The influence of this environment becomes stronger as the host halo mass decreases below the Milky Way mass scale.
 Studies that do not account for this intrinsic link between the properties of subhalo populations and the large-scale environment may suffer from systematic uncertainties that bias their results.